 |429 kilojoules||608 kilojoules||582 kilojoules|

-When it comes to high-quality protein, kangaroo meat goes to top of the list.
-A 150g serve of kangaroo fillet provides an average adult with 66% of their daily protein needs.
-The best part is that the high-quality protein found in kangaroo meat comes with lots of taste and enjoyment.
+When it comes to high-quality protein, kangaroo meat goes to the top of the list.
+A 150g serving of kangaroo fillet (pre-cooked) provides an average adult with 66% of his/her daily protein needs.
+Yes, that’s right – you get two thirds of the protein you need each day in one tasty kangaroo meal.

 It’s a fact – with less than 2% fat, kangaroo meat is a champion lean meat.
-Even when stacked up against lean beef, trim lamb and lean, skinless chicken breast, kangaroo meat comes out trumps.
+Even when stacked up against lean beef, trim lamb and lean chicken breast, kangaroo meat comes up trumps.
+See for yourself:

 Fat content per 100g of raw meat